kirezibana/djangoweek1-/README.md

 2.Click on a single photo to expand it and also view the details of the photo.
 3.The photo details  appear on a modal within the same route as the main page.
-4.Search for different categories of photos. (ie. Ladies wear, Mens wear)
+4.Search for different categories of photos. (ie. Ladies wear, Mens wear) 5.Copy a link to the photo to share with your  friends.
+6.View photos based on the location they were taken.